KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

     Usage: smicli history list [COMMAND-OPTIONS]

-      List history of pings from database
+      List history of pings in database.

       The listing may be filtered a date range with the --startdate, --enddate, and --numberofdays options.
 It may also be filtered to only show a single